nathan-duffy/IT-Ticketing-and-Inventory-System/README.md

 # IT Ticketing and Inventory System

-Take a look at the 'Design Walkthrough.MOV' link above and download the short video to see the final product.
+Take a look at the "Design Walkthrough.MOV" link above and download the short video to see the final product.

 **Overview:**
 <br>